Alan Goode is the Director of the Yoga Mandir in Canberra. He is a direct student of BKS Iyengar and has been teaching Yoga since 1983.

 Libbie Nelson is a Yoga teacher and therapist practicing and living in Byron Bay, Australia.
 Libbie is a registered physiotherapist now working at Bangalow Physiotherapy.
 This background gives her a unique skill-base for using Yoga therapeutically.

-Lisa Blanch is a Certified Yoga Therapist, Senior Yoga Teacher and yoga educator who has offered therapeutic yoga to public and corporate...
+Lisa Blanch is a Certified Yoga Therapist, Senior Yoga Teacher and Yoga educator.
+She has offered therapeutic yoga for over 15 years....

 Being a yoga teacher for almost as long as she’s been working as a physio, there are only a handful of physiotherapists around Australia with Liz’s experience across both modalities.

-Liz Williams is a highly experienced health educator and has been working in the health sector for almost 40 years.
+Liz Williams is a highly experienced health educator and Yoga therapist and she has been working in the health sector for almost 40 years.
 In the past 17 years, she has trained Yoga teachers, nurses, allied health and medical staff as well as community groups.

 Loraine is one of the world’s leading experts on yoga for children and teens.
 She began teaching yoga to children nearly 15 years ago when the idea of yoga for children was a foreign concept to most and even controversial to some.
 Her mission is to impact the lives of millions of children throughout the world.